kwatch/keight/README.md

 Open http://localhost:4423/api/hello or http://localhost:4423/api/hello/123
 with your browser.

-Do you like it?
+How do you like it?
 Try the following steps to generate your project.

 ```console
 $ mkdir gems                         # if necessary